apache/nuttx/configs/olimex-lpc1766stk/README.txt

 Where <subdir> is one of the following:

+  hidkbd:
+    This configuration directory, performs a simple test of the USB host HID keyboard class driver using the test logic in examples/hidkbd.

   nettest:
     This configuration directory may be used to enable networking using the LPC17xx's Ethernet controller.
 It uses examples/nettest to excercise the